openworm/org.geppetto.docs/source/geppettomodel.md

 ![image](images/model/values.png)

+A Quantity defines the result of a measure.
+When we associate a Unit to a Quantity we obtain a PhysicalQuantity.
 A special mention to CompositeValue that defines a structure value that can be assigned to a variable of type CompositeType.
 VisualValues can be assigned to variables of type VisualType.
 ArrayValues can be assigned to